-Missing teeth is a very common problem among adults in the US.
+Missing teeth are a common problem among adults in the US.
 If you are missing teeth, you deserve to know all of your options for replacement.
 Dental implants are not only the longest-lasting type of tooth replacement, they are also exceedingly durable, effective and lifelike.
-In Glendale, Arizona, experienced cosmetic dentist Dr. Donald Wilcox is driven by restoring his patients' confidence in their smiles.
+Dr. Nathan Tenney is driven by restoring his patients' confidence in their smiles.
 Dental implants can give you back an attractive smile and healthy, comfortable bite.
-To find out if you are a candidate, please call our experienced staff at (602) 734-0050.
+To find out if you are a candidate, please call our experienced staff at 602.734.0050.

 A dental implant is an artificial tooth root: It replaces the missing tooth root, which is the portion of a tooth lying beneath your gums.
 A dental crown, dental bridge or implant-supported denture (all of which are known as the "prosthesis") is then affixed to the abutment of the dental implant to replace the upper, visible portion of the tooth.

-Dr. Wilcox knows there is a lot of information available about replacing missing teeth.
-Please see our implant dentistry questions page and schedule a consult with Dr. Wilcox for a personalized discussion.
+Dr. Tenney knows there is a lot of information available about replacing missing teeth.
+Please see our implant dentistry questions page and schedule a consult with our dentist for a personalized discussion.

 Dental implants are placed in the jaw beneath your gums.
 This fact makes them different from any other kind of tooth replacement system.
 Implantation within the bone makes these restorations stable, secure and comfortable in your mouth.
 The success rate for dental implants is very high, and it is rare for an implant to be rejected.

 As you can see below, the dental implant is placed in the bone at the site of the missing tooth